 Check out the complete Rapid Transit Master Plan under Shift Resources.
-Hard Copies will available at City Hall, the LTC downtown office and London Public Library branches citywide.
+Hard Copies are available at City Hall, the LTC downtown office and London Public Library branches citywide.

 We want your feedback.
 Comments collected during the public review period will inform the project moving forward through next phase of the study.
 What questions do you feel we can answer in more detail going forward?

 Your input will help guide the preliminary engineering design to deliver the best Rapid Transit Network for London.